 The goal of this section is to compare the memories about current and past prices to the actual prices.
-Panel A in Figure 8 presents a scatterplot of prices for the products the respondents had just purchased.
-The prices that the respondents reported paying (without looking at their receipts) are on the vertical axis, and the prices that they actually paid are on the horizontal axis.
+Panel (a) in Figure8 presents a scatterplot of prices for the products the respondents had just purchased, with the prices the respondents reported paying for (without looking at the receipt) on the vertical axes and the prices they actually paid for them on the horizontal axis.
 The relationship between the two variables seems to be linear, with most observations clustered around the 45 degree line, indicating that individuals' memories of the prices of the products they had just purchased were fairly accurate.
-Panel B in Figure 8 presents the results of a more taxing exercise for respondents' memories: we present a scatterplot of respondents' reported recollections of the prices of the same goods one year earlier (vertical axis) and of the actual prices one year earlier (horizontal axis), obtained from our database of scrapped prices for the same supermarket chain.
-The main pattern that emerges indicates that individuals' recalled prices for one year earlier are systematically lower than the actual prices of those products at that time, as indicated in our database.29 Moreover, the R^2 of the predictions provided by the individuals about current prices is 0.81.
-Although not a perfect fit, the relationship is very tight.
+Panel (b) in Figure 8 presents the results of a more taxing exercise for respondents' memory: we present a scatterplot of respondents' reported recollections of the prices of the same goods one year earlier (vertical axis) and of the actual prices one year earlier (horizontal axis), obtained from our database of scrapped prices for the same supermarket chain.
+The main pattern that emerges indicates that individuals' recalled prices for one year earlier are systematically lower than the actual prices of those products at that time as indicated in our database.28 Moreover, the R^2 of the predictions provided by the individuals about current prices is 0.81 - while not a perfect fit, the relationship is very tight.
 However, the R^2 drops to just 0.65 when individuals are asked about past prices.
-A significant part of that drop in predictive power is likely due to the fact that individuals systematically underestimate past prices.
-Because individuals have relatively
+A significant part of that drop in predictive power is likely due to the fact that individuals systematically under-estimate past prices.
+Since individuals have relatively unbiased memories of current prices but tend to underestimate past prices, they often overestimate price changes.

-$^{^{28}}$ As a benchmark, we also included a second informational treatment that was identical to the one used in the online experiments, consisting of showing the actual price histories for six randomly selected products (results reported in the online Appendix).
+$^{^{27}}$ As a benchmark, we also included a second informational treatment that was identical to the one used in the online experiments, consisting of showing the actual price histories for six randomly selected products (results reported in Appendix C).